Mattias Ekström

-Mattias Ekström (born 14 July 1978 in Falun, Sweden) is a racing driver from Sweden.
+Bengt Mattias Ekström (born 14 July 1978) is a racing and rally driver from Sweden.
 He competed in the Deutsche Tourenwagen Masters for Audi from 2001 until his retirement in 2018, and has been competing in the FIA World Rallycross Championship, also for Audi, since its inception in 2014.
 He is a FIA World Rallycross Champion, a two-time DTM champion and a four-time winner of the Race of Champions.

 Career

 Ekström debuted in karting in 1993.
 The next years he competed at the Renault 5 Turbo Cup, winning the championship in 1996.
 The driver progressed to the Swedish Touring Car Championship in 1997, finishing runner-up with a Volvo 850.
-In 1998 he drove a Ford Mondeo, claiming four podiums.
+In 1998, he drove a Ford Mondeo, claiming four podiums.
 Ekström won the 1999 championship driving an Audi A4 quattro.
 He switched rides again in 2000, finishing third with a factory Volvo S40.

 In 2001, Ekström joined the Abt Junior team to compete at the Deutsche Tourenwagen Masters.
-Driving Audi TT, he finished 8th in his debut season, third in 2002, and fourth in 2003.
+Driving Audi TT, he finished eighth in his debut season, third in 2002, and fourth in 2003.

 In 2004, Ekström won the 2004 Deutsche Tourenwagen Masters, defeating Mercedes rivals Gary Paffett and Christijan Albers.
 In the 2005 DTM season he finished second behind Paffett.

 Ekström has also been active in rallying and the World Rally Championship.
 He debuted in the WRC in 1999 and recorded his best result at the 2005 Swedish Rally, finishing tenth in a Škoda factory team Fabia WRC.
 At the 2005 Race of Champions, Ekström won the Nations' Cup with Tom Kristensen.
 In 2006, he won the Henri Toivonen Memorial Trophy and earned the title Champion of Champions at the 2006 Race of Champions, by winning over Sébastien Loeb in the individual event finals.

 After a poor 2006 season, Ekström won his second DTM title in 2007 and went on to win the 2007 Race of Champions, beating Michael Schumacher in the individual finals.
 In 2009, he won the Race of Champions once more beating the seven-time world champion in the final.

 Ekström became the first Scandinavian driver to take part in the NASCAR Sprint Cup Series in June 2010.
 He raced for Team Red Bull at Infineon Raceway, substituting for Brian Vickers in the No. 83 Toyota Camry, as Vickers was inactive for the remainder of the 2010 season due to blood clots.
-Ekström was able to finish 21st and lead 7 laps mostly remaining in the top 5 or top 10 the whole day.
+Ekström was able to finish 21st and lead seven laps, mostly remaining in the top-five or top-ten the whole day.
 However he did so ex-aequo with another Scandinavian driver as Jan Magnussen from Denmark also took part in the same race, eventually finishing ahead of Ekström.
 Ekström also ran the Air Guard 400 at Richmond International Raceway where he started 42nd and finished 31st.